 PERSONNEL SERVICES CENTER The facilities of the Personnel Services Center are available to graduate students who may desire assistance in the solution of problems of an educational, occupational, or personal nature.
 Counseling appointments may be made in the Administration Building or by telephone.
 Psychological testing is available upon arrangement with a counselor.
-STUDENT HEALTH SERVICES As part of the program of student personnel services, the college provides health As part of the projection and maintenance of student health.
-When school is in regular session, these health services, under the direction of a medical doctor and consisting of a full-time staff, assisted on a part-time basis by several medical specialists, are available to students for consultation, treatment of minor physical difficulists, are available to students and counsel as to additional proper procedures.
+STUDENT HEALTH SERVICES As part of the program of student personnel services, the college provides health services for the protection and maintenance of student health.
+When school is in regular session, these health services, under the direction of a medical doctor and consisting of a full-time staff, assisted on a part-time basis by several medical specialists, are available to students for consultation, treatment of minor physical difficulties and emergencies, and counsel as to additional proper procedures.
 Full-time nurses are also on duty.
 During the weeks the college is in session, students may obtain appointments with specialists during the hours they are available at the office of Health Services.
 A student must be currently enrolled for seven or more units of credit to be eligible for other than emergency treatment.
-A student insurance program is available for all those carrying seven or more A student hisurance program to cost and provides medical and surgical care not units.
+A student insurance program is available for all those carrying seven or more units.
 The policy is reasonable in cost and provides medical and surgical care not provided by the Student Health Services.

-PLACEMENT CENTER The Placement Center is an integral part of the educational program of the The Placement Center is an analysis of both the instructional of the college.
+PLACEMENT CENTER The Placement Center is an integral part of the educational program of the college.
 Placement is considered as the action phase of both the instructional program and the vocational guidance service at San Diego State.
-Since the placement gram and the vocational guidance are of importance to the graduate student, the following information is presented for this assistance.
-The Placement Center serves all divisions of the college.
-Through its professional The Placement Center serves an arrangement counseling for the assistance of any staff the Placement Center provides placement counseling for the assistance of any staff the Placement Center provides placement his individual needs and utilize his student in finding a position which will meet his individual needs and utilize his student in finding a position which which is abilities.
-Over 1,000 business firms, government agencies, and school districts actively abilities.
-Over 1,000 business inthe government Genter each year.
+It involves four phases: (1) understanding of self as a candidate, (2) information concerning opportunities available, (3) contacting and interviewing possible employers, and (4) following through to learn of actual placement acceptance and the amount of The Placement Center serves all divisions of the college.
+Through its professional staff the Placement Center provides placement counseling for the assistance of any student in finding a position which will meet his individual needs and utilize his abilities.
+Over 1,000 business firms, government agencies, and school districts actively recruit through the Placement Center each year.
 Many of these concerns are national in scope.
 On the average, each candidate is interviewed by three to five concerns in the process of finding the position best suited to him.
 The Placement Center maintains a vocational library of current materials and company brochures from firms and agencies which graduate students may wish to use.
 A part-time job placement service is provided for those who need financial aid in order to continue their education.
 Many of the part-time jobs are directly related to areas of student specialization.
-A diligent effort is made to follow up graduates in order to learn more about their success and to assist in such future job adjustment as may be necessary.
-Placement services are available to all students who have completed 12 semester units acceptable on a graduate program at San Diego State.
+A diligent effort is made to follow up graduates in order to learn more about their success and to assist in such future job adjustment as may be Placement services are available to all students who have completed 12 semester units acceptable on a graduate program at San Diego State.
 Assistance in finding part-time employment is given to all students who are enrolled for seven or more semester units.